M0nkeyFl0wer/cypherpunk-privacy-research/pr-contribution/FORUM_POST.md

 2. **Schema Extensions**: Thoughts on my proposed `data_quality` section?
 Too detailed?
 Just right?
 Should it be optional or eventually required?

 3. **Data Depth vs. Breadth**: The Web3Privacy Explorer has ~745 projects (breadth).
-My research covers 117 projects (depth).
+My research covers 110 verified quality projects (depth).
 Is this complementary value clear?

 4. **Maintenance**: If I contribute 100+ projects, are you comfortable with me maintaining them?
 Or prefer a different approach?